-I got a call the other day from a virtual assistant who was in a bit of a panic.
+I got a call one day from a small business owner who was in a bit of a panic.
 Business was down, money was tight.
 What should she do?

-The truth is, my business is down, too.
-In fact, in December we had a 20% drop in revenue thanks to a couple of lost clients.
-We have some new opportunities this month, but in reality, we likely won’t be back to “normal” until next month–or even the month after that.
+The truth is, my business was down, too.
+In fact, that month we’d had a 20% drop in revenue thanks to a couple of lost clients.
+We had some new opportunities the following month, but it ultimately took several weeks to get back to “normal.”

-But not only are we not stressing over this dip in income, we’re even making plans to buy a new home.
+But not only did we not stress over a dip in income, we even bought a new home during that time.
 That’s how stress-free our finances are.
 And yours can be, too!

 Know Your Budget